Ma-Vin/typewriter/README.md

 #### Access

 The logger can be accessed via importing `github.com/ma-vin/typewriter/logger` and using the `Log()` method at `logger` package.
 This will return a struct implementing the `Logger` interface.
+There are also the same methods directly in the `logger` package, but without returning an interface.

 #### Log Methods